Santa Fe Trail (film): Shooting

 In June 1940, Warner Bros. announced the film as part of its slate.
 It was one of five films the studio announced for Flynn, the others being The Constant Nymph, Captain Horatio Hornblower, Shanghai, and Jupiter Laughs.

 Filming started in July 1940, delayed by a recurrence of Flynn's malaria.

 Outdoor scenes were filmed at the Lasky Movie Ranch in the Lasky Mesa area of the Simi Hills in the western San Fernando Valley, California.
 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.

 Release

 Premiere

 The film was premiered in Santa Fe over a three-day festival, featuring a large number of celebrities, including Flynn, De Havilland, Rudy Vallée and Wayne Morris.
 Rita Hayworth performed a "welcome dance".
-There were 250 guests and two special trains, one from Hollywood and one from the East, for a total cost of $50,000 — shared between Warners and Santa Fe Railroad De Havilland was stricken with appendicitis during the trip and had to be flown home.
+There were 250 guests and two special trains, one from Hollywood and one from the East, for a total cost of $50,000 — shared between Warners and the Santa Fe Railroad De Havilland was stricken with appendicitis during the trip and had to be flown home.